 |

-Known for its dark green color and exceptionally
+for its dark green color and exceptionally aromatic

-is one of the tallest firs, reaching heights of 300 feet.
+of the tallest firs, reaching heights of 300 feet.
+Its

-Pacific Northwest and grows in Oregon, Washington, Idaho,
+the Pacific Northwest and grows in Oregon, Washington,

 It is easily distinguished from other Pacific Northwest